orbeon/orbeon-forms-doc/xforms/xpath/extension-form-runner.md

         - This finds the "closest" matching control by following repeat indexes when possible.
 When descending into repeat iterations, the iteration matching the enclosing repeat's current index is chosen.

+For indexes in the array where it is not possible to return a typed value, the empty sequence is returned instead.

 ### fr:created-dateTime()

 [SINCE Orbeon Forms 2016.3]